ga-wdi-boston/wdi_7_jquery_demo_spotify_ajax/README.md

 	Now the feature branch is up to date with master.

-* When the feature is complete the feature _owner_ will merge the topic/feature branch into the master and push up to github.
+* When the feature is complete the feature _owner_ will make sure all is committed, push the feature branch up to the github repo and make a pull request.
 	__MAKE SURE MASTER AND FEATURE BRANCHES ARE UP TO DATE BEFORE DOING THE BELOW__

 	```
 		# When your in the topic/feature branch

-		# Switch to the master branch
-		git checkout master

-		# Merge the feature branch commits into the master branch.
+		# Push the feature branch up to github.
-		git merge <topic/feature branch name>

-		# Sync master branch to Github master tracking branch.
-		git push origin master
+		git push origin <feature branch name>

 	```

+	* In the github repo page you should select this branch.
+	*